+2. No vehicle must be fitted with 'bull bars' or other modification, internally or externally, that may increase the risk of injury to passengers, pedestrians or other road users.

+3. Vehicle Mileage

-- At all times the following items must be available within the vehicle, a spare bulb kit, a British Safety Standards First Aid Kit BS8599-2:2014 and a BS5423/EN3 Fire Extinguisher. - 2.
-No vehicle must be fitted with 'bull bars' or other modification, internally or externally, that may increase the risk of injury to passengers, pedestrians or other road users. - 3.
-When vehicles reach a recorded mileage of 300,000 (as evidenced via the odometer, service records/maintenance history or other documentation) they will be deemed inappropriate to be licensed by the Authority as a Private Hire vehicle. - 4.
+When vehicles reach a recorded mileage of 300,000 (as evidenced via the odometer, service records/maintenance history or other documentation) they will be deemed inappropriate to be licensed by the Authority as a Private Hire vehicle.

+4. Advertising

 Advertising on or in the vehicle will be limited to the operator's company name, logo and telephone number/website/email address (along with details of fares scales or discounts offered).
-All Private Hire Vehicles will be required to clearly display the operators name on the outside of the vehicle. - 5.
+All Private Hire Vehicles will be required to clearly display the operators name on the outside of the vehicle.

+5. Passenger Capacity

 The proprietor of the vehicle shall not permit to be conveyed in the vehicle more than the number of persons for which the vehicle is licensed, regardless of the age or size of the passengers.
-A child of any age, whether they are being transported in a child seat or not, is counted as a passenger for this purpose. - 6.
+A child of any age, whether they are being transported in a child seat or not, is counted as a passenger for this purpose.
+You must not carry a child under the age of 10 in the front seat of the vehicle nor allow more than one person to travel in the front seat of the vehicle, unless the vehicle is specifically designed for such use.

+6. Luggage

 Luggage which is carried in any part of the vehicle other than the boot or luggage compartment must be secured in place and not obstruct any exit.